 The first step in behavioral activation therapy is to monitor your activity and mood to understand more about how your depression works.
 This is called Activity Monitoring.

 You can use an activity monitoring worksheet to record what you do each waking hour every day for a week.
 Make sure to record everything on this behavioral activation worksheet – even activities that don’t seem very important.
 We need to find out how your mood changes as you do different activities, so rate your mood for each time slot on a scale of 0 to 10, with 0 representing feeling very depressed and 10 representing feeling very good.

-If you don’t have an activity monitoring worksheet an even simpler approach is to make a note of what you every for every hour of the day.
+If you don’t have an activity monitoring worksheet an even simpler approach is to make a note of what you do for every hour of the day.
 You can do this on a bit of paper, or a note-taking app on your phone.

 Reviewing your activity monitoring: learning about the association between activity and your mood

 Once you have monitored your activity for a week you can use your activity monitoring record to look for patterns between your activity and your mood.
 Look at your completed behavioral activation worksheet and ask yourself these questions: